-Any member of staff, or visitor detecting a potential problem will report immediately to the headteacher.
+Any member of staff, or visitor detecting a potential problem will report immediately to

-14.20 Hiring of school premises
+15.19 Hiring of school premises

 The Headteacher must be satisfied that the hiring organisation will use the school premises in a safe manner.
 A signed, written hiring agreement will be completed and copies kept.
-Copies of hiring agreements are held.
+Copies of hiring agreements are held in the school office.
 The school will maintain the premises being let in a safe condition and communicate any unsafe conditions or hazards with the hirer.
 It is the responsibility of the hirer to ensure there is adequate first aid arrangements in place and to report any hazards/ defects or incidents involving the premises/ any leased equipment following the schools hazard/ incident reporting procedures.

-16. Supporting Pupils with Medical Conditions (also guidance on supporting children with medical conditions)
+17. Supporting Pupils with Medical Conditions (also guidance on supporting children with medical conditions)